trivediayush/cloud-native-pipeline/Readme.md

 Declarative Jenkins CI/CD Pipeline for Java App
 ===============================================

-This project demonstrates a complete end-to-end CI/CD pipeline using Jenkins Declarative Pipelines for a Java application.
+A complete end-to-end CI/CD pipeline using Jenkins Declarative Pipelines for a Java application.
 The pipeline is configured to automatically build, test, perform code quality analysis via SonarQube, and deploy the static web output to [Surge.sh](https://surge.sh).

 🛠️ Tech Stack Used
 -------------------